EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/12_testing_integration/README.md

 - [ ] A signed-out visit to `/tickets` lands on `login`, with `redirect` in the query
 - [ ] A signed-in agent goes through
-- [ ] Signing in lands on the queue; failing to stays on the login page
 - [ ] The mocked-router spec lives in its own file, and you can say what it misses

 **Pinia**